nymtech/nym/documentation/operators/src/nodes/nym-api.md

 We are working on load testing currently in order to get good specs for a full node + Nym API setup.
 Bear in mind that credential signing is primarily CPU-bound.

 ### (Coming Soon) Credential Generation
-Validators that take part in the DKG ceremony (more details on this soon) will become part of the quorum generating and verifying zk-Nym credentials.
-These will initially be used for private proof of payment for NymVPN (see our blogposts [here](https://blog.nymtech.net/nymvpn-an-invitation-for-privacy-experts-and-enthusiasts-63644139d09d) and [here](https://blog.nymtech.net/zk-nyms-are-here-a-major-milestone-towards-a-market-ready-mixnet-a3470c9ab10a) for more on this), and in the future will be expanded into more general usecases such as [offline e-cash](https://arxiv.org/abs/2303.08221).
+Validators that take part in the DKG ceremony will become part of the 'quorum' generating and verifying zk-Nym credentials.
+These will initially be used for private proof of payment for NymVPN (see our blogposts [here](https://blog.nymtech.net/nymvpn-an-invitation-for-privacy-experts-and-enthusiasts-63644139d09d) and [here](https://blog.nymtech.net/zk-nyms-are-here-a-major-milestone-towards-a-market-ready-mixnet-a3470c9ab10a) for more on this), and in the future will be expanded into more general usecases such as [offline ecash](https://arxiv.org/abs/2303.08221).

+The DKG ceremony will be used to create a subset of existing Validators - referred to as the quorum.
+As outlined above, they will be the ones taking part in the generation and verification of zk-Nym credentials.
+The size of the 'minimum viable quorum' is 10 - we are aiming for a larger number than this for the initial quorum in order to have some redundancy in the case of a Validator dropping or going offline.

+We will be releasing more detailed step-by-step documentation for involved Validators nearer to the ceremony itself, but at a high level the DKG ceremony will involve:
+* the deployment and initialisation of a [multisig contract](https://github.com/nymtech/nym/tree/develop/contracts/multisig) by Nym.
+* the deployment and initialisation of an instance of the [DKG contract](https://github.com/nymtech/nym/tree/develop/contracts/coconut-dkg) by Nym.
+* Validators will submit an ed25519 public key to the DKG contract, as well as a NYM deposit.
+The key is used for signature verification of submitted messages, and the deposit is slashing collateral.
+* Once a minimum quorum has been achieved, Validators will update their `nym-api` configs with the address of the now-initialised DKG contract.
+They will also stop running their API instance in caching only mode, instead switching over run with the `--enabled-credentials-mode` as `true`.

+It is important to note that there is a timeout period for public key and deposit submission.
+As such this must be planned, and cannot happen entirely async. **We will be communicating individually with members of the existing Validator set who have expressed interest in joining the quorum concerning the timing and specifics of the ceremony**.

 ## Current version
 ```
 <!-- cmdrun ../../../../target/release/nym-api --version | grep "Build Version" | cut -b 21-26  -->
 ```